Nishkarsh01/ShivangiSharma-Portfolio-Website/Readme.md

 # Shivangi Sharma- Portfolio Website
-This is a Responsive Portfolio Website made with Boostrap, Javascript, NodeJS, and ExpressJS.
+This is a Responsive Portfolio Website made with Html, Css, Boostrap, Javascript, jQuery, NodeJS, and ExpressJS.

 ## Developed By
 > Nishkarsh Dubb and Shivangi Sharma